Miguel Rojas Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals have a 4.40 team ERA that ranks 19th across all league pitching staffs.
+- The Nationals have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

-- Nationals pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Nationals pitchers combine to allow 70 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Irvin gets the start for the Nationals, his sixth of the season.
-He is 1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his 12th of the season.
+He is 4-5 with a 4.88 ERA and 40 strikeouts in 62 2/3 innings pitched.

-- In his last appearance on Thursday against the San Diego Padres, the righty went four innings, giving up two earned runs while surrendering two hits.
+- His last appearance came on Saturday against the Kansas City Royals, when the lefty threw 6 1/3 innings, surrendering six earned runs while allowing seven hits.

-- The 26-year-old has put up an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
-Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.